Samuelson777/DataSpark-Illuminating-Insights-for-Global-Electronics/README.md

 # Business Use Cases:
 By analyzing Global Electronics' customer, product, sales, and store data, we aim to identify key insights that will enhance marketing strategies, optimize inventory management, and improve sales forecasting.
-This will help tailor marketing campaigns, develop better products, plan effective promotions, and decide on store expansions and optimizations.
+This will help tailor marketing campaigns, develop better products, plan effective promotions, and decide store expansions and optimizations.
 Additionally, understanding the impact of currency exchange rates on sales will allow for better international pricing strategies.
 Overall, these insights will help Global Electronics increase customer satisfaction and drive business growth.
 ## Approach:
 ## Data Cleaning and Preparation